 Pork consumption accounts for about 38% of the total meat consumption worldwide.
 I think this is a very high number when you consider that many people do not eat pork of religious reasons.

 Muslims is the biggest group not eating pork.
 Muslims alone constitutes 23% of the world population, and they are not the only group who do not eat pork.

 It is not my intention to make any political statements about pork or stating any health properties pork meat is supposed to have.

-But in my research in pork for this article I found frightening many websites who warn against eating industry produced pork.
-They all said that the a lot drugs and many chemicals when raising pigs commercially today.
+But in my research in pork for this article, I found frightening many websites who warn against eating industry produced pork.
+They all said that farmers are using a lot drugs and many chemicals when raising pigs commercially today.

 Personally, I now try to only eat organically produced pork meat.

 Vitamin C, total ascorbic acid mg 0

 Thiamin mg 0.95

 Niacin mg 7.432